Origin Story: Our Alpaca

 “We are all about quality, and Cuyana is continually inspiring us to achieve a better product.”

 “We at Cuyana want the factory to grow and they want us to grow,” say Karla and Shilpa.
 The workers’ dedication to success is evident in the products.
 “When a Cuyana item is being packaged, and I see that it’s turned out well and is what the client wanted, that is what satisfies me most,” says one worker.
 “And we know that all the effort we put into it was worth it.”

-The ethically made products are handcrafted from baby alpaca, the baby hairs from grown alpacas.
+These ethically made products are handcrafted from baby alpaca, the baby hairs from grown alpacas.
 These hairs need to be shed from the animals so they do not overheat; the alpacas are never harmed in the production.
-The factory hand-selects all of these luxury fibers and then constructs its items by machine, finishing them by hand.
+The factory we partner with hand-selects all of these luxury fibers and then constructs its items by machine, finishing them by hand.
 Each item follows an exhaustive quality control process, with a focus on softness, sustainability and consistency.

 “For us, seeing the realized product turn into an ‘essential’ gives us tremendous satisfaction.”

-The sisters and their workers ensure that every Cuyana product is what they call “A1, luxury quality,” even if it requires much practice to get a pattern right.
+The owners of the factory ensure that every Cuyana product is what they call “A1, luxury quality,” even if it requires much practice to get a pattern right.
 To create items such as the Oversized Turtleneck Sweater, the Color Block Throw and the Lightweight Reversible Knitted Coat, workers had to spend multiple hours perfecting patterns.
-“I believe that, in the end, all the work we do – from the fold of the clothing to the details that Cuyana puts on them to make them feel special – is worth it if the customer ultimately says, ‘Wow, I really want something else from Cuyana,’” says Elena.
+“I believe that, in the end, all the work we do – from the fold of the clothing to the details that Cuyana puts on them to make them feel special – is worth it if the customer ultimately says, “Wow, I really want something else from Cuyana,” says Elena.
 “For us, seeing the realized product turn into an ‘essential’ gives us tremendous satisfaction.”